Mingyang0816/Startup-Founders-Graph-Analysis/README.md

 startup founders and other researchers, up to one degree of separation.
 If one researcher cited another, a directed edge links the two nodes together.
 *   Analyzed the top 10 researchers **most frequently cited** by each founder.
 *   Used various graph **centrality measures** to determine the most influential researchers in each field.

+## Graph Analysis II Notebook

+*   Created **multi-graph** to analyze the collaboration relationships among startup founders and other researchers, up to one degree of separation.
+If two researchers collaborated on the same journal, an edge links the two nodes together.
+*   Analyzed the top 10 researchers **most frequently collaborated** with by each founder.